ElementsProject/elementsproject.github.io/features/confidential-transactions/addresses.md

 `XCSVzf6jD4p3GUg1XLxTYkzZvH1CHrjvDA` --> 4b**0bf6d977a489e1ebb4b7963c8a28a08bd70b85ed**
 `Azpom1jJ3mGZzLwiB1bqkvAiRn1givCZ8WhWuY2BmUQMqqjq4uzbF9SNWy5icEq2yqsQCUd8u2epStKL` --> 04**4b**02b0d67f275cc93ca2ac507375a1112982e8b50a627c3becb66a2ff27bc4fad0ac**0bf6d977a489e1ebb4b7963c8a28a08bd70b85ed**

-We can see that confidential address is comprized of confidential address prefix `04`, followed by unblinded P2SH address prefix `4b`, then follows the blinding pubkey, and then the rest of the bytes from unblinded address.
+We can see that the confidential address is comprised of confidential address prefix `04`, followed by unblinded P2SH address prefix `4b`, then followed by the blinding pubkey, and then the rest of the bytes from the unblinded address.

 You **must** use the confidential address in ``sendtoaddress``, ``sendfrom``, ``sendmany`` and ``createrawtransaction`` if you want to create confidential transactions.
 Therefore, when you want to receive confidential transactions you must give the *confidential* address to the sender.
 For all other RPC's except ``dumpblindingkey`` it does not matter whether the confidential or unconfidential address is provided.